hikurangi/study/small-apps/deno-server-example/README.md

 ```

 ## ד. `deno` Runtime Permissions
+As mentioned before, `deno` runs secure by default.
 When running a program using `deno`'s runtime API, one can:
 - Enable all permissions:
 ```bash
 deno run --allow-all program.ts